-Computer Science and Engineering (Data Science)
+Computer Science and Engineering (Artificial Intelligence and Machine Learning)

 Preamble: The curriculum of B. Tech.
-Computer Science and Engineering (Data Science) program offered by the Department of Computer Science and Engineering under Academic Regulation 2023 is prepared in accordance with the curriculum framework of AICTE, UGC and Andhra Pradesh State Council of Higher Education (APSCHE)aligned with National Education Policy 2020.
-Further this Outcome Based Curriculum (OBC) is designed with Choice Based Credit System (CBCS) enabling the learners to gain professional competency with multi-disciplinary approach catering the minimum requirement (Program Specific Criteria) of Lead Societies like Computer Society of India (CSI) as per the Engineering Accreditation Commission (EAC) of ABET and NBA.
+Computer Science and Engineering (Artificial Intelligence and Machine Learning) program offered by the Department of Computer Science and Engineering under Academic Regulation 2023 is prepared in accordance with the curriculum framework of AICTE, UGC and Andhra Pradesh State Council of Higher Education (APSCHE) aligned with National Education Policy 2020.
+Further this Outcome Based Curriculum (OBC) is designed with Choice Based Credit and Semester System (CBCSS) enabling the learners to gain professional competency with multi-disciplinary approach catering the minimum requirement (Program Specific Criteria) of Lead Societies like ACM and other Professional Bodies as per the Engineering Accreditation Commission (EAC) of ABET and NBA.
 In addition, the curriculum and syllabi are designed in a structured approach by deploying Feedback Mechanism on Curriculum from various stakeholders viz.
-Industry, Potential Employers, Alumni, Academia, Professional Bodies, Research Organizations and Parents to capture their voice of the respective stake holders.
+Industry, Potential Employers, Alumni, Academia, Professional Bodies, Research Organizations and Parents to capture their voice of the respective stakeholders.

-The Curriculum design, delivery, and assessment, the three major pillars of academic system is completely aligned in line with Outcome Based Education (OBE) to assess and evaluate the learning outcomes facilitating the learners to achieve their Professional and Career Accomplishments.
+The Curriculum design, delivery, and assessment, the three major pillars of academic system are completely aligned in line with Outcome Based Education (OBE) to assess and evaluate the learning outcomes to facilitate the learners to achieve their Professional and Career Accomplishments.